Last Updated on September 8, 2021

 Best Kept Secret Festival

 Every year in the Beekse Bergen Safari Park, you can find the Best Kept Secret Festival.
-It’s not that much of a secret anymore, as this 3-day festival has been nominated for the European Festival Awards twice since their launch in 2013.
+It’s not that much of a secret anymore, as this 3-day festival has been nominated for the European Festival Awards twice since its launch in 2013.

 If you’re planning to stay in Tilburg for the night, I’d highly recommend staying in the lovely ROOTS Tiny Houses!
 They are very affordable, unique and located super close to the train station.